aitrenches/sorat/docs/backend-design.md

 ## Overview

-The SORAT backend is engineered for reliability, scalability, and security.
+The SRT backend is engineered for reliability, scalability, and security.
 It orchestrates all business logic, data management, integrations, and real-time communications for the port management platform.
 The backend is modular, API-driven, and supports both cloud and on-premise deployments.

 ## 1. Backend Service Architecture